thegoodhackertv/htbPicker/README.md

 # htbPicker
-Filter Hack The Box machines and pick a random machine for you.
+Search engine for hack the box machines using filters.
+It also selects a random machine for you.